BIO3197 : Biological Literature Review

 The project is largely completed through independent study with regular supervisory meetings.
 Training is provided via a series of lectures and workshops.

-The first review is shorter and has a focussed content.
-The second one is more comprehensive and involves the novel synthesis and interpretation of data or concepts.
+The first literature review is shorter and has a focussed content.
+The second literature review is longer, more comprehensive and involves the novel synthesis and interpretation of data or concepts.
 The presentation given to staff and peers should introduce and summarise one or two key papers from the longer review.
 The poster will explain the project to a lay audience.

 Lectures and workshops will provide guidance on the following topics:

 Literature search skills